 D.O.
 Rueda / Analivia

 Analivia Verdejo is made in our Pagos del Rey winery, in the province of Valladolid.
-The wine is made from Viura and Verdejo.
+The wine is made from Verdejo and Viura.
 Viura is a historic variety that is also known as Macabeu and Maccabéo in Roussillon in southern France, as Macabeo in much of its homeland Spain, and as Viura in the Rioja region.
 It has the unusual virtue of giving birth to young dry white wines, often blends, with real nerve and character.

 Best between 8-10 °C